dbakewel/netbots/README.md

 ### Server Step/Message Loop

 Once a game starts, the server enters the Step/Message Loop.
 Each time through the loop the server will update all elements of the game, including: robot speed, robot direction, robot location, robot health, shell location, explosions, etc. The server will then receive all messages from robots and send reply messages.
 The server has a target speed (stepSec) for each pass through the loop: 0.05 seconds or 20 steps/second by default.
-If the Step/Message loop takes less time then the server will sleep until the next loop is to start.
+If the Step/Message Loop takes less time then the server will sleep until the next loop is to start.

 ### Information Confidence

-The server step/message loop means that robots (assuming synchronous communication) can only send one message and get one reply per step (pass through the Step/Message Loop).
+The server Step/Message Loop means that robots (assuming synchronous communication) can only send one message and get one reply per step (pass through the Step/Message Loop).
 Since everything in the arena is moving, it is difficult to have up to date information on everything at once.

-For example, assume a robot is moving at 100% speed (5 units/step by default) and you send a message asking for it's location followed by a three other requests for other information.
-After the 3 requests, the location information (the first request) will be 3 steps old and you may assume the robot has moved 15 units however the robot may have hit another robot and stopped.
+For example, assume a robot is moving at 100% speed (5 units/step by default) and you send a message asking for it's location followed by three other requests for other information.
+After all the requests, the location information (the first request) will be 4 steps old and you may assume the robot has moved 20 units however this may not be true.
+The robot may have hit another robot and stopped.
 Since you are not sure, this affects your confidence in the location information.
 Managing information and your confidence in it is a key ingredient for writing good robots.

 ### Server Configuration

 The NetBots server has many configuration options so decide on what options you will use beforehand.
 The default options have been picked to provide a balanced game.
 For example, robots at 100% speed and half way across the arena can avoid most damage from a shell fired directly at them.
 By the time the shell explodes they would have moved mostly out of the explosion radius.
-Changes to the max speed of robots (botMaxSpeed), the speed of shells (shellSpeed), or the radius of explosions (explRadius) changes this fundamental of the game.
+Changes to the max speed of robots (botMaxSpeed), the speed of shells (shellSpeed), or the radius of explosions (explRadius) change this aspect of the game.

-Note, changing the speed of the Step/Message loop (stepSec) within a reasonable range should not affect the outcome of the game.
+> Changing the speed of the Step/Message loop (stepSec) within a reasonable range will not affect the outcome of the game.
 This allows the server to run slower, allowing robot behavior to be observed, or faster, so tournaments can be run quickly.

 ### Robot / Server Communication

-Netbots robots use the netbots_ipc module to communicate with the server.
+NetBots  robots use the netbots_ipc module to communicate with the server.
 All messages that can be sent to the server and what will be returned is documented below in the [messages](#messages) reference.
 The netbots_ipc module supports both synchronous and asynchronous communication.
 The synchronous method allows only one message to be processed by the server per step while the asynchronous method allows up to 4 messages per step.
 It's recommended that all programmers start with the synchronous method since it eliminates issues of messages being dropped and works more like a function call.

 Robots must start all new communications with a server using a **joinRequest** message.
 Once a robot has joined, it must keep asking the server if the game has started by using the **getInfoRequest** Message.
 Once the game has started the robot can use any of the other message types to play the game until either their health is 0 or they win and the game ends.
 When a game ends the server will immediately start the next game and robots need to detect this event, again using the getInfoRequest.
 This continues until the server has completed the tournament and quits.